 A lot of that depends on hand size and personal preferences, but to many of us these advantages still hold true.
 I am able to reach all corners of the display with comfort.
 This is not true of even an 8-inch device.
 A 7-inch panel also fits much better in most of my pockets, anything larger wouldn’t fit.

 One last positive for the 7-inch size frame is in car docks, or even in-dash installations.
 You may not know this, but if you have an old 5-inch TomTom GPS car mount, there is a good chance your 7-inch tablet will fit in it.
 Your 8-inch or larger tablet will not.
-Not to mention, Taylor over at Android Authority proved the Nexus 7 fits perfectly in most on-dash installations.
+Not to mention, back a few years, Android Authority proved the Nexus 7 fits perfectly in most on-dash installations.
 My car stereo measured the same size as my Nexus 7 within a fraction of an inch.
 It’s like it was meant to be.

 Sharing responsibilities in a multi-device world